MrPerruche/BRCI/Doc/BRICKS.md

 This property corresponds to the brick's input : Either another brick, a constant value, throttle etc.
 It has various prefixes depending on the brick (such as `AutoHoverInputChannel.InputAxis` etc.).
 It is set to the BrickInput class (custom class) : `INPUT (BrickInput(brick_input_type: str, brick_input: any, prefix: str))`.
-BR-API does not care about the property name at all.
+BRCI does not care about the property name at all.
 However, what it cares about is the class defining it : `BrickInput`.
 It has 3 arguments :
 `brick_input_type`: the input type;
 `brick_input`: may be the input value, or source bricks, or anything else.